cysouw/count-para/README.md

 ## Practice

 There are many ways in practice to add the numbers.
 I provide here one possibility, a Pandoc Lua filter.
 [Pandoc](https://pandoc.org) is a conversion system, mainly provided by John MacFarlane, that allows for a highly flexible conversion between many different output formats.
 The basic idea is to write text in Pandoc's extension of [Markdown](https://daringfireball.net/projects/markdown/syntax), and then the text can be published into different formats.
 Pandoc has an extension mechanism called 'filters', and the easiest to use variant are 'lua filters'.
-They basically consist of just one file that provides the extra functionality. see [@test].
+They basically consist of just one file that provides the extra functionality.

 The file `count-para.lua` in this repository is such a file.
 Used with Pandoc it will count paragraphs, add a number to the front, and provides (currently) nice outputs for HTML and Latex.
 As an example, this readme-document is provided with paragraph-numbering in [HTML](https://gitcdn.link/repo/cysouw/count-para/main/readme.html) and as a [PDF](https://gitcdn.link/repo/cysouw/count-para/main/readme.pdf) made with Latex by the following commands (much of this can be specified in so-called `default` files, which are much easier to handle):